 It is important to note that many dogs are symptom free until they die suddenly.
 Many others however, DO have symptoms.
 Every case is different.

-Boutique Dog Foods and DCM in Dogs
+Dog Foods and DCM in Dogs

-Boutique brands fail to meet certain ethical criteria for the production of dog foods.
+Many dog food brands fail to meet certain ethical criteria for the production of dog foods.

 - They rarely if ever employ full-time, on-staff, board-certified Veterinary Nutritionists.
 This means that the food is often put together by people who have little to no appropriate credentials to do so.